akeyel/multirich/cran-comments.md

+The DOI was updated to match the CRAN format.

+Keyel and Wiegand are author names and are spelled correctly.

 multirich was updated to include rmarkdown as an explicit dependency.
 This was requested in an email from Kurt Hornik on 2021-04-16.